manoharan-lab/holopy/docs/source/users/firststeps.rst

 :dfn:`metadata`, and you should provide such metadata whenever you want to do real calculations on your data.

-All of the objects Holopy uses for storing data also support the addition of such metadata.
+All of the objects HoloPy uses for storing data also support the addition of such metadata.
 The most common metadata is pixel size and optical information, described by an :class:`.Optics` object.
 Because of the prime importance of metadata, :func:`hp.load